JustKiddingCode/arpoc/docs/concepts/ac_context.rst

 Userinfo Endpoint.
 The scopes are requested on-demand.
-If an access control rule tries to access a not existing claim, this claim is saved and - if the evaluation was not successful (`GRANT`) - the scopes are requested from the userinfo endpoint.
+If an access control rule tries to access a not existing claim, this claim is saved and - if the evaluation was not successful (`GRANT`) - the scopes providing the missing claims are requested from the userinfo endpoint.
+For self-defined scopes the user can provide a mapping from claim to scope.

 Object
 *******